AAAS/MPA Combined Degree

 - The fifth year is devoted to graduate coursework to complete the master's degree.
 All requirements of the master's program must be met, including maintaining a minimum cumulative 3.0 GPA for graduate work.

-Additional information about this fast-track BA-MPA program is available on the Combined Degrees page on the CCPA website.
+Additional information about this fast-track BA-MPA program is available on the Combined Degrees page on the Department of Public Administration website.